PiSupply/iot-lora-gateway/README.md

 ### Reset script
 A basic bash script to reset the concentrator, required by our systemd template to automatically launch on boot.

+###Reset RPi script
+A little script that should reset the Raspberry Pi back to default settings.
+Used primarily for our jenkins build server.